The sic

 This class is used to tie together all the generated contract-specific Kotlin code with the sic

--compatible packages that implements the operations on specific backends (com.deondigital:sic-corda-operations
+-compatible packages that implements the operations on specific backends (com.deondigital:sic-rest-operations

 , com.deondigital:sic-dbledger-operations